Staying on Budget

 • When you are ready to layer in step 1 start preheating the oven.

-3. When you uncover the enchilada start a pot of water on to boil for 4 cups of corn.
+3. When you uncover the enchilada cook the corn.

 4. Slice the enchilada into 8 pieces and serve with corn.
 Enjoy!